Natural Born Thrillers

 The Natural Born Thrillers were a professional wrestling stable in World Championship Wrestling from 2000 to 2001.
+Sean O'Haire and Chuck Palumbo later worked for the World Wrestling Federation in the summer of 2001 as a team.
 The name is a play on the 1994 film Natural Born Killers.

 History

 The Natural Born Thrillers were made up of seven young wrestlers, all graduates of the WCW Power Plant.
 They were trained by Paul Orndorff and WCW management decided to push them immediately.

 The Thrillers were Mike Sanders who was the leader of the group, Chuck Palumbo, Sean O'Haire, Shawn Stasiak, Reno, Mark Jindrak and Johnny the Bull.
 They became the enforcer group for Vince Russo and Eric Bischoff, replacing The Filthy Animals, who they quickly began feuding with.
 Tension between the two teams quickly grew as the Thrillers attacked their former trainer, Orndorff, and the Animals saved him.
 At Fall Brawl, the Thrillers and the Animals had an elimination match.
 After the Thrillers eliminated all but two members of the Animals, the match ended in a no-contest after Orndorff legitimately injured himself attempting a piledriver.
 The next night on Nitro, the Thrillers faced off against the two survivors, Rey Mysterio Jr. and Tygress, and lost.

 The following week, Jindrak and O'Haire won a battle royal to win the WCW World Tag Team Championship.
 Sanders became the new WCW commissioner by defeating Ernest Miller, and he declared the WCW Hardcore Championship vacant.
 He set up a tournament to crown the new champion, which was won by Sgt.
 AWOL.
 Sanders, however, reversed the decision and the title was awarded to Reno.
 In October, Jindrak and O'Haire lost the tag titles to Lt.
 Loco and Cpl.
 Cajun, but won them back the same night, when Sanders made an immediate rematch.

 They were later "coached" by Kevin Nash, who helped Sanders win the WCW Cruiserweight Championship in a Powerbomb match, after he powerbombed Elix Skipper.
 The Thrillers later turned on Nash, however, and a handicap match with O'Haire, Palumbo, and Stasiak, against Nash went to a no-contest.
 Jindrak and O'Haire lost the Tag Team Championship to Boogie Knights on the November 20 edition of WCW Monday Nitro, but the following week, Stasiak and Palumbo, as The Perfect Event, won the tag team titles from the Boogie Knights.
 The Perfect Event feuded with Nash and his new partner, Diamond Dallas Page, who called themselves The Insiders.
 At Mayhem, The Insiders won the Tag team Championships, but Sanders later stripped them of the titles.